-Regardless of the tool you use to establish the value of your investment property, it’s important to have a thorough understanding of a rental property’s current market valuation and its ability to generate passive income for the future.
+Regardless of the tool you use to establish the value of your investment property, it’s important to have a thorough understanding of a rental property’s current market valuation and its ability to generate passive income.
 Working with a professional appraisal firm is often the best way to secure a comprehensive understanding of your investment’s current value, as well as its long-term outlook.

-In the end, it’s hard to put an exact dollars and cents valuation on your property.
-In fact, it likely changes day to day.
+In the end, it’s hard to put an exact dollar and cents valuation on your property.
+It likely changes from day to day.
 What you can do, is have the best possible general understanding of its value and stand confidently by this figure when you make investment decisions.

 How To Invest In Real Estate: The ULTIMATE Guide to Calculating Cashflow (EASY)